morewings/koval-docusaurus/docs/floating/notification.md

 Indicates the current permission granted by the user for the current origin to display web notifications.

+- `default`: The user decision is unknown.
+E.g. first visit.
+- `granted`: The user has explicitly granted permission for the current origin.
+- `denied`: The user has explicitly denied permission for the current origin.

 [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Notification/permission_static)

 ## Handling permissions

-Browsers allow users to disable system notifications globally or for specific URL.
-In such case `Notification` component will emit `onDenied` callback and `permission` value received from the hook will be `denied`.
-You can fall back to using [Toast](/docs/floating/toast) component in such case.
+Browsers allow users to disable system notifications globally or for specific URL. ≈`Notification` component will emit `onDenied` callback and `permission` value received from the hook will be `denied`.
+You can fall back to using [Toast](/docs/floating/toast).